Good stuff

 What's the verdict?

 We like the Tesla Model 3 and Polestar 2, but there's still a vacancy for a really sweet-driving alternative.
-In e40 guise it rides very well and handles more deftly than any other comparative EV.
+The i4 is that alternative.
+In eDrive40 guise it rides very well and handles more deftly than any other comparative EV.
 A little heavier handling and slightly numb on steering compared to an ICE 3 Series, but otherwise good.

 The new screen interface is a mixed blessing, but otherwise the cabin has all the qualities of a typical BMW.
 It's snug and well-made.
 The frameless doors are a nice touch, and, well, it’s not as offensive as some of the stuff BMW’s been churning out recently.